 - surgery to remove part of your voice box (a partial laryngectomy)

-If your cancer is above your vocal cords (supraglottis) the surgeon will do everything possible to leave the vocal cords unharmed.
+If your cancer is above your vocal cords (supraglottis), your surgeon will try their best to protect the vocal cords.

 If your doctor thinks there is any risk of the cancer coming back, they might offer you radiotherapy after surgery.

 You might have chemotherapy with radiotherapy (chemoradiotherapy).
-There may be reasons why you can't have chemotherapy (for example, due to other medical conditions).
-If this is the case, you may have a targeted cancer drug instead, or radiotherapy alone.
+There may be reasons why you can't have chemotherapy.
+For example, due to other medical conditions, you might have.
+If this is the case, you may have a targeted cancer drug instead.
+Or you might have radiotherapy on its own.

 Instead of chemoradiotherapy, you might have surgery.
 The surgeon may use a laser to remove the cancer through your mouth (trans-oral laser surgery.)
 Or you might have surgery to remove part of your voice box (partial laryngectomy).
 The surgeon is also likely to remove your lymph nodes.
 Or you have radiotherapy to these lymph nodes.